HimoriK/book/src/ch04-03-slices.md

 ```

 This slice has the type `&[i32]`.
 It works the same way as string slices do, by
 storing a reference to the first element and a length.
-You’ll use this kind of
-slice for all sorts of other collections.
 We’ll discuss these collections in
 detail when we talk about vectors in Chapter 8.

 ## Summary